AI-final-noname/lux-ai-agents/README.md

 # lux-ai-agents

-* template: The example agent provided by official documentation
+* template: For each worker, if there is still space in the cargo, move to the nearest resource tile, otherwise move to the nearest friendly city tile.
+This is he example agent provided by official documentation.

 ## How to add new agents